MicroEJ/docs/ApplicationDeveloperGuide/sandboxedAppSharedInterface.rst

 Applications with a Shared Interface must provide a dedicated implementation (called the Proxy class implementation).
-Its main goal is to perform the remote invocation and provide a reliable implementation regarding the interface contract even if the remote application fails to fulfill its contract (unexpected exceptions, application killed, …).
+Its main goal is to forward calls from the user application to the provider application and to provide a reliable implementation regarding the interface contract even if the provider application fails to fulfill its contract (unexpected exceptions, application killed, …).
 The Core Engine will allocate instances of this Proxy class when an implementation (of the Shared Interface) owned by another application is